NexiosIT/bootcamp-docker/0. intro/README.md

 ## What is Docker
 Amazon: https://aws.amazon.com/docker/
 ### As a developer
-Reproducable, lightweight containers that allows applications to think they're home alone.
+Reproducible, lightweight containers that allows applications to think they're home alone.
 Move from "it works on my machine" to "it works in the container".
 ### As a sysadmin
 Similar to VMs, but OS layer is shared.